Sid200/blog/_posts/2019-10-23-infinity-and-the-ruckus-caused-by-it.md

 > Infinity is not a number.
 For all the programmers out there, it is NaN (yeah, not a number)

-People have several misconceptions about it.
-Something that is really large, something that is "something that can't be defined" or basically undefined and yeah it is really not defined.
+People might have several misconceptions about it.

+ > Something that is really large, something that is "something that can't be defined" or basically undefined and yeah it is really not defined.

 Instead of directly going into mathematical proofs or total into-the-notation talks, let us frame this thing bit by bit.
 I don't really know where to start.
 Infinity or $$\infty$$ (got mathjax :grin:) is used in a lot of places - starting from calculus (I have talks scheduled on that) to well, almost everything (yeah).